-Our beloved brownies are now stuffed with cookie dough!
-A cookie dough layer that stays soft and ‘dough’ like is baked into the center of the very best, thick fudgy brownies.
+These brownies have a cookie dough lover's surprise, baked right into the middle.
+The cookie dough layer stays soft and 'dough' like even after baking it into the very best, thick fudgy brownies.

 I cannot claim credit for this brilliant idea.
 That goes to my 3 year old daughter, Lilia, who, back in the spring, randomly said to me from across the living room, “Mama you should make brownies with cookie dough.”
-I immediately LOVED the idea, it was not long after I had made my cookie dough pie and so edible cookie dough was already hot on my mind.
+She didn’t elaborate: would the dough be on top?
+Underneath?
+Swirled in?
+Nonetheless, I immediately LOVED the idea, as it was not long after I had made my cookie dough pie and so edible cookie dough was already hot on my mind.

 In these brownies are three layers and two parts: brownie, cookie dough, more brownie.
 If you’ve made either of my brownie recipes before; this one will be familiar.
 Since I really wanted a lot of ‘gooyeness’ as well as that flaky top, I went with my ‘shiny top brownie’ recipe.
 It uses a mixture of cocoa and chocolate; the added grated chocolate gives it the signature flaky and shiny top and really leans into a fudgy, gooey interior.